anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

 title: Contributing to django-to-rest
 ---

-Conributions are apprciated.
+Thank you for your interest in contrubiting to this project.
 Please get involved and help to make the project better.
-The contributions can be in the form ideas, development, documentations and testing in the form test scripts.
+The contributions can be in the form of ideas, development, documentations and testing in the form test scripts.

 Code of Conduct
 ---------------